Did you know that 81% of the wine produced in the United States comes from California?

 This thirty-mile-long valley is home to 240 wineries, Michelin-starred chefs, and replica Tuscan castles.
 And, just about one hour north of San Francisco, Napa County is a classic choice for a California wine excursion.

-Although Napa is world-famous as a California wine region, it actually only produces 4% of the wine that comes out of California.
+Although Napa is world-famous as a California wine region, it actually only produces 4% of the wine in California.

 There are more than 500 wineries in Sonoma growing more than 50 varieties of grapes.
 And, though the region grows more Pinot Noir than any other area in California, there's more than just this classic red wine here.